astroumd/lmtoy/docs/source/glossary.rst

     TolTeca
       Python frontend for the **TolTec** instrument.
 Is **dasha** based.

+    Unity
+      An HPC system consisting of many compute nodes.
+We run the SLpipeline here, though they need to be submitted via a workload manager, called **SLURM**

     WARES
       (Wideband Arrayed ROACH Enabled Spectrometer).
 The spectrometer used for Sequoia/1MM/Omaya.
-Also used for the name of the computer that receives data from the 4 (now 8) roach boards.
+Also used for the name of the computer that receives data from the individual roach boards in the spectrometer hardware.

+    webrun
+      Placeholder name for the futuure webbased environemnt that allows one to run pipeline on a project for science data.

 .. _overloaded: